-If a student wishes to withdraw from one course and register for another course that has not yet met, the GLS will accommodate this, subject to course availability only if the request comes in prior to, or during, the first week of the term, or the first day of an immersion.
+If a student wishes to withdraw from 1 course and register for another course that has not yet met, the GLS will accommodate this, subject to course availability only if the request comes in prior to, or during, the first week of the term, or the first day of an immersion.
+Instructor approval will be required if the student wishes to switch in to a course that has already met.
 For more information about withdrawing from a course, see the Withdrawal Policy section below.